-The composition of the Board of Directors is in conformity with the Regulations under Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 and the Companies Act.
-2013.
+The composition of the Board of Directors is in conformity with the Regulations under Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 and the Companies Act, 2013.

-The Directors take active part in the deliberations at the Board and Committee Meetings by providing valuable guidance and expert advice to the Management on various aspects of business, policy direction, governance, compliance, etc. and play a critical role on strategic issues and add value in the decision making process of the Board of Directors.
+The Directors take active part in the deliberations at the Board and Committee Meetings by providing valuable guidance and expert advice to the Management on various aspects of business, policy direction, governance, compliance, etc. and play a critical role on strategic issues and add value in the decision-making process of the Board of Directors.

 The Board has an ideal combination of Executive and Non-Executive Directors with the Chairman being Non-Executive Director.
-The number of Non-Executive Directors comprising of three Independent Directors is more than one-half of the total number of Directors including one Woman Independent Director.
+The number of Non-executive Directors comprising of three Independent Directors is one-half of the total number of Directors including one Woman Independent Director.
 The Board reviews and approves strategy and oversees the performance of the management to ensure that the long term objectives of enhancing stakeholders' value are met.

-The Management of the Company is entrusted in the hands of Key Managerial Personnel(s), headed by Mr. Ashok Sharma - Managing Director, Mr. Abhijit Page - Chief Executive Officer (CEO) and Ms. Sunetra Ganesan - Chief Financial Officer, who operate under the supervision and control of the Board.
+The Management of the Company is entrusted in the hands of Key Managerial Personnel(s), headed by Mr. Ramesh Ramachandran - Managing Director, Mr. Abhijit Page - Chief Executive Officer (CEO) and Ms. Sunetra Ganesan - Chief Financial Officer, who operate under the supervision and control of the Board.

-Mr. Shriprakash Shukla, the Non-Independent, Non-Executive Director, is the Chairman and Mr. Ashok Sharma is the Managing Director of the Company.
+Mr. Shriprakash Shukla, the Non-Independent, Non-Executive Director, is the Chairman and Mr. S Durgashankar is Non-Executive - Non-Independent Director.

-The remaining three Non-Executive Directors are Independent Directors and are professionals from diverse fields possess requisite qualifications and experience which enable them to discharge their responsibilities and enhance the quality of Board's decision making process.
+The remaining three Non-Executive Directors are Independent Directors and are professionals from diverse fields possessing requisite qualifications and experience which enable them to discharge their responsibilities and enhance the quality of Board's decision-making process.